haakonjacobsen/helseid-samples-python/web-app/README.md

-# HelseID Python Web App Sample
+# HelseID sample web app in Python

 This sample demonstrates how to add authentication to a Python web app (Flask) using the OAuth 2.0 authorization code flow with HelseID.
 The application runs out of the box and you can implement your own client information later.